 - First we will disconnect all the line and neutral terminals of the transformer.

-- Megger leads are connected to LV and HV bushing studs to measure Insulation Resistance IR value in between the LV and HV windings.
+- Megger test leads are connected to LV and HV bushing studs to measure Insulation Resistance IR value in between the LV and HV windings.

-- Megger leads are connected to HV bushing studs and transformer tank earth point to measure Insulation Resistance IR value in between the HV windings and earth.
+- Megger test leads are connected to HV bushing studs and transformer tank earth point to measure Insulation Resistance IR value in between the HV windings and earth.

-- Megger leads are connected to LV bushing studs and transformer tank earth point to measure Insulation Resistance IR value in between the LV windings and earth.
+- Megger test leads are connected to LV bushing studs and transformer tank earth point to measure Insulation Resistance IR value in between the LV windings and earth.

 Working Principle of Megger